ALL

 -

-About the Name of Sartuul
+About Beating up the Mayor of Uliastai

 Storytelling is an oral expression that recalls phenomenal events that occurred in society or human lives.
 The stories, which are expressed artistically, have a certain level of interest and are unique.
 The storyteller is an individual who has seen that special event or has heard of the events from other person who knows the event very well.
 Besides storytelling, this category includes materials of local dialects, folk talks of traditional rituals and customs, and the remembrances.
 The category of storytelling covers over fifty hours of recordings.